juicedata/juicefs/docs/en/databases_for_metadata.md

 ## TiKV

 > [TiKV](https://github.com/tikv/tikv) is a distributed transactional key-value database.
-It is originally developed by [PingCap](https://pingcap.com/) as the storage layer for their flagship product [TiDB](https://github.com/pingcap/tidb).
-Now TiKV is an independent open source project, and is also a granduated project of [CNCF](https://www.cncf.io/projects/).
+It is originally developed by [PingCAP](https://pingcap.com) as the storage layer for their flagship product [TiDB](https://github.com/pingcap/tidb).
+Now TiKV is an independent open source project, and is also a granduated project of [CNCF](https://www.cncf.io/projects).

 With the help of official tool `TiUP`, you can easily build a local playground for testing; refer [here](https://tikv.org/docs/5.1/concepts/tikv-in-5-minutes/) for details.
-In production, usually at lease three hosts are required to store three data replicas; refer to the [official document](https://tikv.org/docs/5.1/deploy/install/install/) for all steps.
+In production, usually at least three hosts are required to store three data replicas; refer to the [official document](https://tikv.org/docs/5.1/deploy/install/install/) for all steps.

 ### Create a file system